-I am a licensed clinical psychologist who works with adults, teens, and children.
+I am a licensed clinical psychologist who works with adults and teens.
 My style is warm, caring, patient, and inquisitive.

 Clinical Psychologist in Napa, CA